lwojcik/bnet-auth-service/README.md

 When in development mode, the API can load environment variables from `.env` file in root directory.

+Installation can also be automated with an [Ansible role](https://github.com/sc2pte/ansible-role-bnet-auth-service).

 ## Build and install

 ```